concordchat-legacy/concord-api/README.md

 # Ekranoplan
 Privacy-focused, scalable, and blazingly fast REST API for concord.

+# Design Philosophy
+You may be asking multiple questions, like "why is this in python?" or "why not use rust?"
+Answers to those exact questions are stated, [here]

 # Abuse Protection
-Ekranoplan has been made to allow as little abuse of the API as possible and as little database calls as needed. to try and avoid DDOS Attacks we recommend using [cloudflare](https://cloudflare.com).
+Ekranoplan has been made to allow as little abuse of the API as possible and use as little database calls as needed. to try and avoid DDOS Attacks we recommend using [cloudflare](https://cloudflare.com).

 # Running